-As luck would have it, however, emails frequently exist on more than one person’s account.[foot]Unless you are dealing with the Fort Smith Police Department.[/foot] So I got Mrs. Tucker’s email address from one of the emails, and I contacted her to verify that there had been no additional communications after August 13 between herself and Dr. Fields regarding Pre-K placement.
+As luck would have it, however, emails frequently exist on more than one person’s account.1 So I got Mrs. Tucker’s email address from one of the emails, and I contacted her to verify that there had been no additional communications after August 13 between herself and Dr. Fields regarding Pre-K placement.

 Except, there had been, just a week later, and in that same email chain, no less.
 That’s…concerning, both from an AFOIA-response standpoint and because of the content of what Dr. Fields did not provide, which we’ll just screenshot and put right here to save you from having to click: